michellehorn/michellehorn/README.md

  ### Hi there! 👋
 <p>
-  I'm Michelle, a front-end developer based in Florianópolis/BR. #OpenToWork
+  I'm Michelle, a front-end developer based in Florianópolis/BR.
 </p>
 </br>